-Holders of record of Preferred Shares on the last Business Day of each of March, June, September and December will be entitled to receive fixed, cumulative preferential quarterly cash distributions equal to \$0.1250 per Preferred Share.
+Holders of record of Preferred Shares on the last Business Day of each of March, June, September and December will be entitled to receive fixed cumulative preferential quarterly cash distributions equal to \$0.1250 per Preferred Share until May 29, 2026.
 On an annualized basis, this would represent a yield on the Preferred Share offering price of approximately 5.0%.
-Such quarterly distributions are expected to be paid by the Company before the tenth Business Day of the month following the period in respect of which the distribution was payable.
-Based on the expected Closing Date, the initial distribution will be \$\left\text{per} \text{per} Preferred Share and is expected to be payable to holders of Preferred Shares of record on March 31, 2015.
-The first distribution will be pro-rated to reflect the period from the Closing Date to March 31, 2015.
+Such quarterly distributions are expected to be paid by the Company on or before the tenth Business Day of the month following the period in respect of which the distribution was payable.
+The first distribution will be pro-rated to reflect the period from the Closing Date to June 30, 2021.
+Based on the expected Closing Date, the initial distribution will be \$0.05632 per Preferred Share and is expected to be payable to the holders of Preferred Shares of record on June 30, 2021.

-The policy of the Board of Directors of the Company will be to pay monthly non-cumulative distributions to the holders of Class A Shares in the amount of \$0.10 per Class A Share.
+The policy of the Board of Directors of the Company will be to pay monthly non-cumulative distributions to the holders of Class A Shares of record on the last Business Day of each month.
+The monthly cash distribution is targeted to be \$0.06667 per Class A Share representing a yield on the Class A Share offering price of 8% per annum.
 Such distributions will be paid on or before the tenth Business Day of the month following the month in respect of which the distribution becomes payable.
-No distributions will be paid on the Class A Shares if (i) the distributions payable on the Preferred Shares are in arrears or (ii) in respect of a cash distribution by the Company, the NAV per Unit would be less than \$15.00.
-In addition, the Company will not pay distributions in excess of \$0.10 per month on the Class A Shares if, after payment of the distribution, the NAV per Unit would be less than \$23.50 unless the Company has to make such distribution to fully recover refundable taxes.
+The first distribution will be made in respect of June 2021.
+Based on the expected Closing Date, the initial distribution will be \$0.06667 per Class A Shares of record on June 30, 2021.
+No distributions will be paid on the Class A Shares if (i) the distributions payable on the Preferred Shares are in arrears, or (ii) in respect of cash distributions by the Company, the NAV per Unit would be less than \$15.00.

-Assuming that the gross proceeds of the offering are \$100 million and fees and expenses are as presented in this prospectus, in order to achieve the Company's targeted annual distributions for the Class A Shares and the Preferred Shares while maintaining a stable NAV per Unit, the Company will be required to generate an average annual total return (comprised of net realized capital gains, option premiums and dividends) on the Portfolio of approximately 8.4%.
-The Portfolio currently generates dividend income of 3.5% per annum and would be required to generate an additional 4.9% per annum from other sources to return and distribute such amounts.
+Assuming that the gross proceeds of the Offering are \$75 million and fees and expenses are as presented in this prospectus, in order to achieve the Company's targeted annual distributions for the Class A Shares and the Preferred Shares while maintaining a stable NAV per Unit, the Company will be required to generate an average annual total return (comprised of net realized capital gains, option premiums and dividends) on the Portfolio of approximately 8.0%.
+The Portfolio currently generates dividend income of 3.1% per annum net of withholding taxes and would be required to generate an additional 4.9% per annum from other sources to return and distribute such amounts.
 Such distributions may consist of ordinary dividends, capital gains dividends or returns of capital.
 There can be no assurance that the Company will be able to pay distributions to the holders of Preferred Shares or Class A Shares.